 2. Almería is home to La Alcazaba

 The Moorish Fortress in Almería is called La Alcazaba.
-It’s the second largest Muslim fortress in Andalucia, after the Alhambra.
+It’s the second-largest Muslim fortress in Andalucia, after the Alhambra in Granada.
 The Alcazaba was a fortress, but it also contained squares, houses and a mosque, as well as extensive gardens.
 Today some of it is original, some rebuilt and some in ruins, and it’s fascinating to see all three stages.
-Entry to the Alcazaba is usually free.

-3. The Tabernas Desert just north of Almería
+3. The Tabernas Desert is just north of Almería

 The Tabernas Desert is 30km north of Almeria, and is technically a semi-desert.
 It’s a protected wilderness area, home to plants that are failing to survive elsewhere, many lizards and birds, and even hedgehogs.
-The desert landscape contains stunning badlands, which is dry terrain where soft rocks have eroded away.
-This leaves mountains that ride steeply out of the ground with many canyons and ravines.
-It has to be seen!
+The desert landscape contains stunning badlands, which is a dry terrain where soft rocks have eroded away, leaving mountains that rise steeply out of the ground surrounded by canyons and ravines.

 4. Almería is a prime film destination

-Also, 50 years ago this year John Lennon was in Almería, filming How I Won the War, and wrote and recorded the first demos of one of his most famous songs, Strawberry Fields Forever.
+Added to that, in 1966 John Lennon was in Almería, filming How I Won the War.
+During his stay, he wrote and recorded the first demos of one of his most famous songs, Strawberry Fields Forever.

-Through the 1980s Almería continued to be a hot film destine, and was the scene for the filming of The Neverending Story, Never Say Never Again, Indiana Jones and the Last Crusade, plus tons of other films.
+Through the 1980s Almería continued to be a hot film destination and was the scene for the filming of The Neverending Story, Never Say Never Again, Indiana Jones and the Last Crusade, just to name a few films.

-More recently, Almería became just one of many Game of Thrones filming spots, with the Alcazaba, the Tabernas and Cabo de Gata all playing a part in bringing George R R Martin’s novels to life.
+More recently, Almería became just one of many Game of Thrones filming spots in Spain (Girona is another), with the Alcazaba, the Tabernas and Cabo de Gata all playing a part in bringing George R R Martin’s novels to life.